 So after seeing the limitations of this very linear and limited approach in practice and in theory, and wanting to mimic more the natural system the brain seems to use, the approach of parallel processing and neural nets came more and more to be seen as a hopeful direction (the reader can do their own research into the details these fields: this introduction is just a historical, conceptual background).

-There was a point at which however, towards the end of several years at UCSD, I felt I’d run into a cul de sac with this research (I was an undergrad but often ignored the assigned curriculum and chose my own topics and directions, according to my interests and enthusiasms – my main obsession being the philosophical issues with AI) I realized that there was a huge flaw, a blindspot, or an ignoring (“ignorance” in the Hindu Sanskrit sense) that was common in all their outlooks.
-THis being “at the end of my rope” however also led to a “gran mal intuition” as I later called it.
-To try and flesh out what this intuition was I’ll talk about it in two parts: we can call them the “negative” and the “positive”.
+There was a point at which however, towards the end of several years at UCSD, I felt I'd run into a cul de sac with this research.
+Though I was an undergrad but often ignored the assigned curriculum and chose my own topics and directions according to my interests and enthusiasms, and went to colloquia and graduate classes – my main obsession being the philosophical issues underlying AI.
+I realized that there was a huge flaw, a blindspot, or an ignoring (“ignorance” in the Hindu Sanskrit sense) that was common in all their outlooks.
+Being "at the end of my rope" however also led to a "gran mal intuition" as I later called it.
+To try and flesh out what this intuition was I'll talk about it in two parts: we can call them the "negative" and the "positive".

 The negative side: They placed process thought, analytical thought, language and problem solving, as being the nature of human thinking –be it linguistic, visual, spatial, social, or scientific.
 This intellectual and material intelligence is seen as epitome of intelligence, and the result of an evolutionary process of survival and Darwinian adaptation and competition that got humans to where they are.
 And therefore all their models reflected the kind of thinking that was used to make them, with the same constraints.
 In other words, the models were modeling the modelers!
 Furthermore, the models reflected the modeler's assumption, beliefs and biases about who who and what they were, or humans were, and the universe and reality.
 The models were essentially dogma in visible form: they reflected not only partly accurate self-knowledge (as basically humans and animals as examples of organic robots) but also the blind spots of the researchers and the agendas (philosophical and political) and prejudices of the researchers, institutions and culture of which they were a part.
 In short, the the strengths as well as the limitations of the theories and models, which in turn reflected the thought systems and level of consciousness of the theoreticians and the modelers.
 I later came to understand how thought systems were a reflection of, or activated as it were, by the level of consciousness (I will explain thought systems and levels of consciousness later, as it's not widely understood).
 THe flip side of this limited intelligence is a more unconstrained intelligence.

 The positive side: The other aspect of this powerful intuition I had towards the end of my time at the university was that intuition is the central faculty of us sentient, aware, intelligent beings.
 This however, one cannot prove, except experientially and anecdotally; it is only a fact from first-person point of view.
 This kind of non-objective knowledge however does have the advantage of a self-evident quality.
-For example, there are many anecdotes from history when a scientist or inventor or artist suddenly “saw” the answer to a problem they’d been working on for a long time, and knew it was the answer.
+For example, there are many anecdotes from history when a scientist or inventor or artist suddenly "saw" the answer to a problem they'd been working on for a long time, and knew it was the answer.
 A blinding light of insight told them.
-Therefore this “revelation” shall we call it, to sound more colorful, placed me outside the academic temple.
+Therefore this "revelation" shall we call it, to sound more colorful, placed me outside the academic temple.
 It also placed me outside of the scientism that rules academia and society in general: the materialist religion.
 However, the name of and the depth of this belief system I was unaware of, other than as a vague and all pervasive knowingness.
-There was even fear associated with this view of intelligence (because of its implications, which I wrote about in a dystopian science fiction novel in 1991 called “The Web“, then renamed “The Zero Point” ).
+There was even fear associated with this view of intelligence (because of its implications, which I thought were the total loss of human freedom, via mind-control, and I wrote about it in a dystopian science fiction story in 1991 called "The Web", then renamed "The Zero Point" ).

 It is interesting to see that some awareness of more direct access to a different way of knowing in books like Blink, or the expanding field of applied psychology called The Three Principles.
 These are radically different ways of looking at how humans operate in and see the world, but are more in line with actual experience and common sense than the models of academia (with entrenched interests behind them).